BrianLevin/Google-Book-Search/README.md

 ## Application description:

- React-based Google Books Search app that allows users to search, save, and delete books based off of googles api book search.
+ React based Google books search app that allows users to search, save, and delete books that they selected   based off of Googles API book search.
 I created React components, worked with util functions, and utilized React lifecycle methods to query and display books based on user searches.
 I used Node, Express and MongoDB so that users can save books to review or purchase later.

  ## Click [here](https://google-book-search-app-finder.herokuapp.com/) for the live app.